Warning: this post is longer than the longest thing in the world. I should have split it up, but I didn’t want to. You’ve been forewarned.

 The books I read encouraged parents to let the baby cry for as long as it needed to, and one of the books even said that if the baby vomited, to leave it, and change the sheets the next morning.

-This is the number one biggest regret of my entire life, for which I am sick and ashamed of myself: In desperation, we let that sweet baby boy scream and wail and cry for for three hours.
+This is the number one biggest regret of my entire life, for which I am sick and ashamed: In desperation, we let that sweet baby boy scream and wail and cry for for three hours.
 He screamed hysterically for three hours as we played board games in the basement to get away from the sound, with the baby monitor turned down.
 I’m not sure which ached more: my full breasts or my heart weeping with sorrow.
 This went for several nights and then the length began to shorten ever so slightly.
 I thought I had no choice.
 I thought it was our last resort.

 Eventually, something happened and we stopped, because it so clearly was not working the way it was “supposed to”.
 We tried so hard to obey the advice, to do it “right”, to find relief from our desperate exhaustion and become better parents in the process.
 That didn’t happen.
 I don’t recall the specifics of how and when and where from then on, with regard to his sleeping habits.
 It has mostly been blocked from my memory.
 I just know that no benefit whatsoever came from that decision, and I will regret it to the very core of my being, until the day I die.